tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 	end if

-For complete details on the syntax, see the answer command in the *LiveCode Dictionary.*
+For complete details on the syntax, see the answer command in the *Dictionary.*

-The answer dialog is implemented internally as a stack attached to the LiveCode IDE.
-For details on customizing the IDE, see the section on *Editing the LiveCode User Interface*.
+The answer dialog is implemented internally as a stack attached to the IDE.
+For details on customizing the IDE, see the section on *Editing the User Interface*.

 > **Tip:** If you're not sure what a stack's name is, you can use the
 > **mouseStack** function to find out.
 Enter the following in the